GoogleCloudPlatform/django-demo-app-unicodex/docs/50-first-deployment.md

 We're up to deploying our project for the first time!

-This is going to be a bit complicated at first, but the work we do here will make every other deployment much simplier.
+This is going to be a bit complicated at first, but the work we do here will make every other deployment much simpler.

 You'll remember way back when we were [testing locally](00-test-local.md) we built two images: a `web` image and a `db` image.

-`db` will be replaced with the proper postgres database we've [already setup](20-setup-sql.md).
+`db` will be replaced with the proper PostgreSQL database we've [already setup](20-setup-sql.md).

 So we just need to build the other image!